gbv/gndaccess/README.md

 # CONFIGURATION

-See `/etc/default/gndaccess` for basic configuration (port).
+See `/etc/default/gndaccess` for basic configuration (port number).
 Restart is needed after changes.

 # SEE ALSO